-Risk Classification: Risk Owner: Wynn, Victor Scruti nising Commi ittee: Risk Compliance and d Assurance Group Underlying Cause/Source of Risk: The CAD experienced an or Gr oss Rating Current/Net Rating Target Rating need for the Trust to move dispatch processes to paper.
-New Year's Day r based dispatch is slower than CAD this could have resulted in patients exp 20 15 5 Existing Controls Positive Assurance of Controls Furthe er Actions Due Date Resilience designed into the CAD architecture (multiple servers with semi-automated failover and secondary datacentre sites) to cater for complete CAD failure.
+Risk Classification: Risk Owner: Wynn, Victor Scrutinising Comm ttee: Risk Compliance and d Assurance Group Underlying Cause/Source of Risk: The CAD experienced an ouneed for the Trust to move dispatch processes to paper.
+New Year's Day rebased dispatch is slower than CAD this could have resulted in patients exp epresents one of the busiest periods of time for LAS.
+As paper Gross Rating 20 Current/Net Rating 15 Target Rating 5 Existing Controls Positive Assurance of Controls Further Actions Due Date Resilience designed into the CAD architecture (multiple servers with semi-automated failover and secondary datacentre sites) to cater for complete CAD failure.
 Maintenance Contract in place with the supplier to recover the system from incidents.
 This include oncall staff.
 LAS Technical and management staff on call to manage incidents Automated alerting of rising issues and system monitoring to both supplier and LAS staff.
 Daily and weekly assurance checks of the system and fall back mechanisms.
 Documented paper process for paper operations (OP66) intended for EOC to operate safely.
 Gaps in Control LAS has commissioned an external review of the CAD environment to determine the reasons for the outage.
 At this time the "Root Cause" of the issue is in the process of being established.
 The "gaps in control" relating to the CAD will be revised once that work is complete.
 Gaps that have been identified to date are; The extent of the monitoring of the system.
 It is unclear if this is a casual issue at this stage.
 Database management.
 It is unclear if these are causal issues at this stage.
 Senior support in IM&amp;T. The CIO post was vacant at the time of the outage.
 An external review has been commissioned to undertake a root and branch review of the LAS CAD environment.
 This will; 1.
 Fully understand the complex underlying issues with the CAD solution to evaluate, respond to and ensure appropriate actions are taken from the Root Cause Analysis.
 2. Support and enhance the IM&T management and leadership capability, including implementing any immediate actions that come out of the incident review or are required from the application of Best Practice IT service management.
 3. Perform a more holistic resilience review that will cover a range of business and technology resilience angles including, but not limited to, hardware infrastructure resilience; software package resilience; contractual position of IT services; EOC business resilience; staff resilience.
 This work is being undertaken in conjunction with NHSI and NHSE in their respective roles of regulator and system resilience lead.
-Gaps in Assurance TBC is being develor suppliers, NHS experts.
-2. Enhanced management of the place around the suppliers of the place around the supplier of the patients of the suppliers of the patients of the suppliers.
-NHS of the suppliers of the supp an has been developed in specific database issue. tioned on 21/2/17.
+Gaps in Assurance TBC is being develo suppliers, NHS experts.
+2. Enhanced n place around t 3.
+An action pl respect of one This will be ac 4.
+An interim C lead the IM&T 5.
+Additional te provided by NI 6.
+Specialist h complete an e environment.
+I 7.
+A clinical re patients of the has been start an has been developed in specific database issue. tioned on 21/2/17.
 CIO has been engaged to Dept. In post. echnical support has been HS Digital.
 In place. ave been engaged to xternal review of the CAD n place. view of the impact on New Year's Day outage Full report on all aspects of the NYD CAD Outage to May 2017 Trust Board.
-Weekly updates to the LAS Trust Board.
-Fortnightly meetings with NHSI and NHS taking place
+Weekly updates to the LAS Trust Board Fortnightly meetings with NHSI and NHS taking place